contentful/contentful-export/README.md

 [Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

-This tool allows you to backup all of your content or move your it to a new Contentful space.
+This is a Command Line Tool (CLI) that allows you to backup your published Content Model, Content and Assets or move them to a new Contentful space.
+Editor Interfaces, Webhooks and Roles & Permissions will be supported in a next version of this tool.

-To import your data, please refer to the [contentful-import](https://github.com/contentful/contentful-import) tool.
+To import your data, please refer to the [contentful-import](https://github.com/contentful/contentful-import) repository.

 ## Exported Data